IgorShaposhnikov/Lararium/README.md

 ## 🚀 Quick Start (Docker)

+> [!WARNING]
+> 🚧 **WIP Notice:** The Docker configuration is currently being put together and might be a bit unstable or require manual tweaking.
+Proceed with caution!

 The easiest way to spin up the project locally is via `docker-compose`.

 1. Clone the repository: